Stanley Gibbons Environmental and Social Policy

 This Environmental and Social Policy is available to employees on the Group Intranet and on the Group’s website at www.stanleygibbons.com (About SG).
 Future paper based publications will bear the FSC certified logo, as applicable.

-The Stanley Gibbons Group plc
+On behalf of The Stanley Gibbons Group plc

 2 September 2017